Las Vegas Workers’ Compensation Attorney

 Officer’s Decision

 If you disagree with the Appeals Officer’s decision, your workers’ compensation attorney can help you file a Petition for Judicial Review with the District Court.
 Under Nevada’s workers’ compensation laws, you must file the petition within 30 days.
-You will initiate the process by filing a petition for an appeal, as well as a brief that explains the reasons your claim should be approved.

 FAQs About Workers’ Compensation Benefits in Las Vegas